akshu10/tic-tac-toe/README.md

 ---

 ## > TODO

+### Backend
 4. where should the other player wait for the second player to join?
 1. Implement game logic between game room players.
 2. Add logic to check if a player is the winner of the game
 3. Both players should be notified which player won the game
 5. clear out room resources after both players leave the room

+### Frontend
+6. Display a message on the client if they are passing in a similar id to an existing room.
+7. Add some logic to handle randomness of the starting player (determined on the server).
+The player picked by the server should start the game.

 ## Completed